SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

     (split size = 2 and: [ split allSatisfy: [ :each | each isNotEmpty ]])
         ifFalse: [ SpInvalidUserInput signal: 'Please enter contact name and phone (split by comma)'  ].

-    ^ EgContact new
+    ^ Contact new
         name: split first;
         phone: split second;
         yourself
 ```

-To test it, we can get access to the presenter as follows
+To test it, we can get access to the presenter with
 ```
-(EgContactBookPresenter on: EgContactBook coworkers)
+(ContactBookPresenter on: ContactBook coworkers)
     open presenter inspect
 ```

-and you can send the `newContact` message as shown in Figure *@inspector@*.
+and you can send the `newContact` message to open the GUI shown in Figure *@inspector@*.

 ![Playing inside the inspector.](figures/inspector.png width=80&label=inspector)